-Solar water heater have been used for over 100 years and the 1st set of solar water heater were commercially available in before the 1900’s.
+Solar water heaters have been used for over 100 years and the 1st set of solar water heater were commercially available in before the 1900’s.
 Residential solar water heating systems were basic black tanks placed on top of the roof.
 The black paint absorbs the sunlight and heats up the water in the tank.
 The concept today is evolved to a much great level of technology and temperatures reaching 400 F are possible.
-However the basic principle of solar water heating is the same.
+However, the basic principle of solar water heating is the same.
 The sun’s radiation is absorbed and transferred to the water directly or indirectly through a heating fluid and a heat exchanger’s loop.

 In North America most people know solar water heating in the form of solar pool heaters.
 These black plastic mats sit on the roof of houses and provide free energy for pool owners.
-However they are limited in their capacity.
-Modern High Performance solar water heaters can be used to provide both pool heat in the summer and space heating in the winter.
+However, they are limited in their capacity.
+Modern High-Performance solar water heaters can be used to provide both pool heat in the summer and space heating in the winter.
 The popularity of solar heating has tripled in the last decade with states such as Hawaii mandating solar water heaters on all new home construction.

-Traditional Photo Voltaic panels capture about 15% of the solar energy where by modern day solar vacuum tubes can capture 60-80% of the energy.
+Traditional Photo Voltaic panels capture about 15% of the solar energy whereby modern day solar vacuum tubes can capture 60-80% of the energy.
 This makes solar thermal much more efficient when heat energy is required such as home heating, domestic hot water and pool and hot tubs.